pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

 Most of the stuff in the pushkin folder won’t need to be edited at all, with the exception of the website (in the front-end folder).
-To build and run Pushkin for the first time, do ``docker-compose -f pushkin/docker-compose.dev.yml up —build``, then browse to ``http://localhost`` to see it working.
+To build and run Pushkin for the first time, do ``docker-compose -f pushkin/docker-compose.dev.yml up --build``, then browse to ``http://localhost`` to see it working.
 It’s pretty empty, so let’s make an experiment.